IIIF-Commons/biiif/README.md

     npm i biiif -g

-BIIIF is a CLI that uses your file system to generate IIIF collections and manifests.
+BIIIF is a CLI that uses your file system to generate static IIIF collections and manifests.

 Example: